rafftre/zit/README.md

 ## Design Notes

 ### Architecture
-The code is structured into nested layers, with the outer levels depending on the inner, more abstract ones.
+The code is structured into layers, with the higher levels depending on the lower ones.

-The outermost layer consists of CLI commands and library access interface.

-The library has the following parts:
+Each level corresponds to a Zig package with the following structure (from highest to lowest).
+- Entry-points:
+  - `cli` — CLI commands.
-1. `lib.zig` - the library interface.
+  - `lib.zig` — library access interface.
+- Adapters and infrastructure:
+  - `lib/index` — Handling of the Git index file format.
+  - `lib/storage` — Management of repositories and object databases.
-2. `lib` - Git logic and rules.
+- `lib` — Git logic and rules.
-3. `lib/core` - Git core objects.
+- `lib/model` — Git core objects, commonly data structures.
+- `lib/helpers` — Helpers and common code used throughout the application.

 ### Limitations
 - Object names must be used in full length, i.e. 40 characters hash are needed to identify objects.